Whither Our UK NHS ? Consultation Responses

 and spied on, as is done with some offenders released into the community.

 4) Adult Social Care (ASC): As discussed, this must be integrated fully into the ‘new NHS’.
 The arguments for this are overwhelming, and are supported by the success of our EU neighbours in managing the health needs of their own elderly citizens.
 At present in UK we have the entirely unacceptable situation of inadequate residential placements and a chronic lack of home support, largely due to Local Authority budget cuts.
-This has led to hospital bed-blocking, ambulances queuing to release their patients to A&E wards, and patients spending days in hospital corridors....and sadly sometimes even dying there!
+This has led to extensive hospital bed-blocking, ambulances queuing to release their patients to A&E wards, and patients spending days in hospital corridors....and sadly sometimes even dying there!
 The only way of alleviating this lamentable state of affairs is to focus on keeping the elderly supported in their own homes for as long as possible, and providing sufficient residential places for them to go at the end of their lives when they can no longer cope.
 The role of unpaid carers is particularly important and needs to be recognised, and adequate support provided for them to continue in their vital support to the NHS.
 Hospice care is also seriously underfunded and largely run by charities.
 Their provision also needs to be enhanced, given the change in demographics and increased demand for end-of-life care.
 The debate about assisted dying may also figure in decisions on future healthcare provision.
 As discussed, a well-funded ASC system with well-paid and motivated staff is also key to efficient functioning, and would solve many of the problems our hospitals are facing today, by keeping as many of us as possible out of expensive and scarce hospital beds.
-T

 I hope this blog provides some useful ideas on the

 reform of our NHS, which cannot come soon enough.
-If the current government, with its super-majority does not 'grasp the nettle' and engineer radical change, the system will continue to teeter on the brink of collapse, and may actually go over the edge at any time.
-The key message still has to
+If the current government, with its super-majority, does not 'grasp the nettle' and engineer radical change, the system will continue to teeter on the brink of collapse, and may actually go over the edge at any time.
+Amongst other implications, this would effectively break the government's contract with its NI contributors, who have paid for a healthcare system which is free at the point of need, and could lead to legal challenges in the courts.

-discussed to be fully and sustainably implemented.
-Meanwhile, dissatisfied and often desperate patients are turning to private medicine for relief in droves, and the NHS itself is calling on (and paying through the nose for) private facilities in an attempt to fill the gaps in public provision and reduce the now colossal waiting lists.
-Reform of funding now could actually save the service from 'going private by default'....given their socialist ideology, one for our political masters to consider carefully, I would think.
+The key message still has to be the need for a change of funding model – only this will enable the changes discussed to be fully and sustainably implemented.
+Meanwhile, dissatisfied and often desperate patients are turning to private medicine for relief in droves, and the NHS itself is calling on (and paying through the nose for!) private facilities in an attempt to fill the gaps in public provision and reduce the now colossal waiting lists.

-First Published 23.10.24
+First Published 23.10.24; Revised 9.7.25

 Comments